Uber’s newest feature alerts drivers that pets will be joining the ride – TechCrunch

 Uber says it will pay drivers “a significant portion of that surcharge,” on top of their standard trip earnings.

-The company emphasized that Uber Pet does not replace our service animal policy.
-Riders with service animals are not expected or required to use Uber Pet, and can select from any number ride options without paying the surcharge.
+The company emphasized that Uber Pet does not replace their service animal policy.
+Riders with service animals are not expected or required to use Uber Pet, and can select from any number of ride options without paying the surcharge.

 Instead, Uber Pet was designed for riders who are pet or non-service animal owners.
 Uber expects cats and dogs will be the most common animals on Uber Pet trips.